bluecherrydvr/unity/USAGE.md

 ## [beta] Matrix zoom

-The matrix view is a feature that allows you to zoom into a camera.
-This is useful for multicast streams.
-This works better with cameras with larger resolutions.
+The matrix view is a feature that allows you to zoom into a camera inside a pre defined grid.
+This is useful in the event you have one stream that provides a grid of cameras (4x4 for example).
+This works better for cameras with larger resolutions

 To enable it, go to `Settings` -> `Updates` -> `Beta Features` -> `Matrix view zoom`.